cproctor/qualitative-coding/README.md

 Qualitative Coding, or `qc`, was designed to address these issues.
 The impetus was my own dissertation work.

+## Limitations

-Due to its nature as a command-line program, `qc` is only well-suited to coding textual data.
+- Due to its nature as a command-line program, `qc` is only well-suited to coding textual data.
+- `qc` uses line numbers as a fundamental unit.
+Therefore, it requires text files in your corpus to be hard-wrapped at 80 characters.
+The `init` task will handle this for you.
+- Currently, the only interface for actually doing the coding is a split-screen in vim, with the corpus text on one side and comma-separated codes adjacent.
+This works well for me, but might not work well for you.
+I have other ideas in the pipeline, but they won't be around soon.

 # Installation